alexholcombe/MOTcircularClean/dataPreprocess/eyetracking/EDF_file_processing_with_R_eyelinkReader.md

 On Josh's Windows computer, it kept saying edfapi was not installed or something like that but re-installing never fixed that.
 It did work on Tess' computer, which was a Mac

-## Problem on Alex’s machine with eyelinkReader
+## Problem on Alex’s Mac and Jye's Mac with eyelinkReader

 Executing library(eyelinkReader) after installation give the error that failed to load edfapi, because of a paths problem when a Cpp compilation tries to compile edfapi with eyelinkReader in some way: